andreacangiani/ATSC/README.md

 ---

 # Course content
 Review of fundamentals of the Finite Element Method.
 A priori and a posteriori error estimates.
+Fluid mechanics modelling.
 Computational Mechanics.
-Fluid mechanics modelling.
 Functional analytic setting.
 Analysis of saddle-point problems.
-Analysis of classical Finite Element Methods for the Stokes equations.
+Analysis of Finite Element Methods for the Stokes equations.
 The discontinuous Galerkin Finite Element Method.
 Theory and approximation of the Navier-Stokes problem.

 Tools for Finite Element programming.
 Data structures and mesh generation, numerical quadrature techniques.
 Assembling and storage.
 Direct and iterative solvers, preconditioning techniques.
 Numerical linear algebra packages.
 Solution of nonlinear systems.